mateibarbu19/parallel-and-distributed-algorithms/laboratories/lab-01/README.md

 > Description: Modify function `f` to write a 100 times "Hello World"

-Although we are running a multithread application, it runs concurent with the operating systems's other processes, meaning that it is multitasked.
-Therefore we don't see the threads producing an in order sequencial output stream, but rather a shuffled one.
+Although we are running a multithread application, it runs concurrent with the operating systems's other processes, meaning that it is multitasked.
+Therefore we don't see the threads producing an in order sequential output stream, but rather a shuffled one.

 Code source: `task3.c`